metrodroid/metrodroid/src/main/java/au/id/micolous/metrodroid/README.md

-# `au.id.micolous.metrodroid`
+# metrodroid: src/main/ `au.id.micolous.metrodroid`

-This is the root of the Metrodroid codebase.
+This is the root of the Metrodroid's Android codebase.

 Package    | Description
 ---------- | ------------